Train GraphicClick on the map to explore geographics

 « Reply #710 on: May 27, 2016, 06:12:07 »

-In the longer term, "all GWR (Great Western Railway) IEPs (Intercity Express Program / Project.) are bimode" does allow for diversions of Bath and Bristol trains via the Berks and Hants, and Paddington trains into Waterloo or Marylebone when there's ongoing engineering, signal problems between Swindon and Chippenham, or one of those too-frequent 'person hit by train' incidents on the normal run into London.
+In the longer term, "all GWR (Great Western Railway) IEPs (Intercity Express Program / Project.
+This will offer more capacity on routes, save money, give a consistent and safe service and meet customer requirements.
+Intended to replace HSTs.) are bimode" does allow for diversions of Bath and Bristol trains via the Berks and Hants, and Paddington trains into Waterloo or Marylebone when there's ongoing engineering, signal problems between Swindon and Chippenham, or one of those too-frequent 'person hit by train' incidents on the normal run into London.
 Of course, once the current engineering's completed, there will be nothing to do done for a further 30 years and then we'll get another backlog.
-Also relieves the cascade / releases HSTs (High Speed Train) to Scotland, and has us some bright shiny new trains in places like Chippenham and Bath by May 2020 - not that that would have been a consideration at all.
+Also relieves the cascade / releases HSTs (High Speed Train (Inter City class 43 125 units)) to Scotland, and has us some bright shiny new trains in places like Chippenham and Bath by May 2020 - not that that would have been a consideration at all.

 Logged